mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narrations-overview.md

 - *Overviews*: High-level explanations of a feature and its combination with others
 - *Stats*: Performance metrics of the library code and its usage statistics

 > **Narrations** complement these by bridging theory and practice through storytelling in code.
-They demonstrate how Softanza's components work together to solve real-world problems, making them particularly valuable for intermediate users, visual learners, and those seeking practical applications.
+They demonstrate how Softanza's features work together to solve real-world problems, making them particularly valuable for intermediate users, visual learners, and those seeking practical applications.

 ## The Structure of a Narration